mcastl/Pandas-Challenge/README.md

 ## General info
 PyCitySchools: Using Pandas to analyze school performance information.

+Findings:
+* Charter Schools have a better performance with a passing rate almost 40% higher
+* Large Schools have a lower passing rate than small and medium schools
 ## Features
 * Analysis by District
 * Analysis by School